twinnydotdev/twinny-docs/src/content/docs/teams/overview.md

 - **A key per developer.** Keys are created and revoked on the admin page or the command line, take effect without a restart, and are stored as hashes.
 - **Usage per person and per model.** Requests, failures and token counts, kept for as long as you choose.
 Content is kept only if you switch on [recording](/twinny-docs/teams/recording/), which every developer is told about.
 - **One connection for the team.** A developer pastes the gateway address and their key once; the admin's default models for chat, autocomplete and embeddings are applied for them.
-- **Admin page.** Backend health, usage charts, keys, providers and models, and the plan, from a browser.
+- **Admin page.** Backend health, usage charts, keys, providers and models, plugins, and the plan, from a browser.
+- **An audit trail.** Every admin change goes to a hash-chained [audit log](/twinny-docs/teams/operations/#audit-log) you can verify and export; admin keys can be read-only; `/metrics` serves Prometheus.

 ## Plans